ryanajones/Issue-Tracker/README.md

 # Issue Tracker

-> Companies can use this web-based CRUD app as an internal tool for tracking issues on projects they might have.
-It is a REST API that utilizes node/express to make an HTTP server and handle requests from jQuery ajax calls.
-MongooseJS is used to communicate with mongoDB to create, read, update, and delete issues and projects.
-Function testing is done with the Chai/Mocha testing tools combination.
+A CRUD app used as a tool for tracking issues on projects.
+Node and Express implement a RESTful API to route requests from the front-end jQuery Ajax calls.
+Mongoose.js is used to communicate with MongoDB to perform CRUD operations on issues and projects.
+Function testing is done with the Chai and Mocha framework combination.

 ## Technologies Used